7thRA-ONE/Blaze/README.md

 <br>

-- Read [PublicKeys.md](https://github.com/FantoX001/Atlas-MD/blob/main/PublicKeys.md) to use our `provided public keys` if you are lazy to create your own.
+- Read [PublicKeys.md](https://github.com/Hridoy0016/Blaze/blob/main/PublicKeys.md) to use our `provided public keys` if you are lazy to create your own.
 We have already provided everying you need to run the bot.
-- Changeable between `20 added Characters` ( Atlas, Power, Makima, Denji, Zero Two, Chika, Miku, Marin Kitagawa ) and more can be added by user inside `BotCharacters.js` file.
+- Changeable between `20 added Characters` ( Luffy, Zoro, Nami, Ussop, Sanji, Chopper, Nico Robin, Franky, Law, Ace, Gol D. Roger,etc ) and more can be added by user inside `BotCharacters.js` file.
 Type `-charlist` command to get character list.
 - Fully powered by MongoDb ( 3 databases added ).
 - Self / Public / Private mode.
 - Single prefix ( "-" ).